Is your school ready for #GivingTuesday?

 Don’t forget to follow up

 It’s very easy to forget to follow up with your community on the Wednesday after #GivingTuesday.
-Have a strategy in place well before #GivingTuesday that allows you to show the impact people had on your school.
-Because of their generosity, you’re now able to purchase supplies or make enhancements to the school that are going to have a lasting impact on the lives of students.
+Have a strategy in place well before #GivingTuesday that allows you to show the impact people had on your school and where their charitable donations are going.
+Because of their generosity, you’re now able enhance the experience for your students.
 Many schools will create an infographic that shows the total dollars and gifts generated on #GivingTuesday that goes out via email and social media.
 You could also utilize your students, faculty and staff to personally call or write a handwritten note to every donor and thank them for their generosity.

 Need help with executing a marketing campaign on #GivingTuesday?
 Let’s talk.